Licensed Clinical Professional Counselor

 I often say that I have the best job in the world because I get paid for loving people.
 My work is my vocation, but I don’t know that I would have become a therapist if not for the traumas and difficult challenges I survived.
 As a result of my own traumatic history, I struggled with mental health issues when I was younger.
 It took me a long time to learn how to love myself and to create a life that was rich, meaningful and stable.
 I know how impossible healing after trauma can seem.
 I also know how to help you get to the other side.

 There were many things that helped in my healing process, including various physical practices (yoga, body building, movement and dance), spiritual practices (chanting, meditation, prayer), teachers (pastors, monks, rabbis, wise women and men) and a few really good therapists.
-Today, as a holistic psychotherapist, spiritual therapist and somatic (body-integrative) psychotherapist, I draw from these healing practices to help you come home to your authentic self.
+Today, as a holistic psychotherapist, spiritual counselor and somatic (body-integrative) psychotherapist, I draw from these healing practices to help you come home to your authentic self.

 Because of my own challenging history, I now have a breadth of wisdom to offer my clients.
 I specialize in helping those facing anxiety and mood disorders, trauma, loneliness and overwhelm, parenting and family dynamic conflict, relationship challenges, questions about sexual orientation and authentic sexuality, work/life balance issues, career transitions, religious and spiritual uncertainty and issues around food and poor body image, as well as all those seeking to create their best lives.

-I merge traditional and holistic counseling modalities, and while I may offer a diagnosis for insurance purposes, I know that the challenges you’re facing do not define you.
+I merge traditional and holistic counseling and coaching modalities, and while I may offer a diagnosis for insurance purposes, I know that the challenges you’re facing do not define you.
 I can help you unearth your core self—the person you are beneath the trauma, behaviors and belief systems that might be obscuring your way.